jamesrswift/springer-spaniel/template/main.typ

 also Fig. 2.
 For unnumbered list we recommend to use the itemize environment -- it will automatically be rendered in line with the preferred layout.

-#figure(
+#springer-spaniel.sidecaption(
+  figure(
     caption: [If the width of the figure is less than 7.8 cm use the `sidecaption` command to flush the cpation on the left side of the page.
-If the figure is positioned at the top of the page, align the subcaption to the top of the figure -- to achieve this, you simply need to use the optional argument [t] with the `sidecaption` command], block(stroke: 1pt, height: 5cm, width: 100%)
+If the figure is positioned at the top of the page, align the subcaption to the top of the figure -- to achieve this, you simply need to use the optional argument [t] with the `sidecaption` command], block(stroke: 0.75pt, height: 5cm, width: 100%)
+  ),
+  label: <fig:side>
-) <fig:full>
+)

 - Livelihood and survival mobility are oftentimes coutcomes of uneven socioeco-nomic development, cf. Table 1
   - Livelihood and survival mobility are oftentimes outcomes of uneven socioeconomic development.